decentralized-identity/did-peer-4/README.md

 ### Why use multibase/multihash/multicodec?

-This keeps our options open for future encoding options.
+This keeps our options open.
 For instance, we could choose to messagepack the doc in the future (or something) to further shorten the identifier.
+This wouldn't require drastic changes to implement when we're already using multiformats.

 If nothing else, having self-descriptive identifiers doesn't hurt.